Home

 The mortgage we personally have now is locked in for a 5 year term at 3.79%.
 Neither of our 2 personal banks could even come close to that rate, at that time.
 Cha-ching!
 Mama can afford a new pair of shoes! :-)

 Our mortgage broker(s), also took the time to explain several different options available to us and what we could realize in savings.
-Just going to a bi-weekly mortgage schedule made a big difference.
+Just going to bi-weekly payments as an example made a big difference.

 Side Note: Sometimes if we compare one service with another, things can be seen more clearly.
 Lets look at the comparison of: